btholt/complete-intro-to-react-v9/lessons/08-whats-next/B-form-actions.md

 ---
 description: >-
-  Learn how to upgrade your app to React 19 and simplify form actions in your React components, including integration with Next.js and Remix for server actions.
-Discover useful updates in handling form submissions, using the 'use server' directive, and implementing the 'useFormData' hook to enhance development in large codebases.
-Explore practical examples involving new functionalities and convenience features for more efficient React programming.
+  Learn how to upgrade your application to React 19 and simplify form handling in this segment of Brian Holt’s Complete Intro to React, version 9.
+Discover new React form actions, "use server" directives for server-side logic, and useFormData hooks to manage input states effectively.
+Ideal for React developers seeking practical techniques to streamline their web applications.
 keywords:
   - React 19
   - form actions
-  - Next.js
-  - Remix
   - useFormData
-  - server actions
+  - Brian Holt
   - React upgrade
 ---
 Okay, so let's actually upgrade our app to be React 19.